rubberduck-say/rubberduck-say/README.md

           <(. )__
             (_(____)/
             `-----'
 ```

 ## Contributing

-This is a basic version of ducksay, and there's always room for improvement!
+This is a basic version of `ducksay`, and there's always room for improvement!
 If you'd like to contribute, feel free to submit a pull request.
 We welcome contributions that make this tool more fun and helpful for developers.

 PRs are always welcome!